Last Updated on August 16, 2021 by Henry John

 Alphabet is the parent of company of Google and Waymo, among many other subsidiaries.
 Waymo specifically is a subsidiary dedicated to the development of self-driving technology, a technology called “the Waymo Driver”.

-The idea behind the Waymo Driver is to have a self-driving technology that can drive different types of vehicles which includes trucks.
+The idea behind the Waymo Driver is to have a self-driving technology that can drive different types of vehicles which include trucks.

 Waymo’s team has not shied away from specifically noting publicly that the Waymo Driver will be deployed to drive big rigs (trucks).
 And here‘s how to invest in Waymo stock.